frosas/lag/README.md

   computer slows down.
 - Don't cancel all the requests after a while but leave a sample of them to be able to report a real lag.
+- Make user aware of the offline support
+  - SW not available: "Offline mode not supported on this browser"
+  - SW registered: "Offline mode ready"
+    - Note we don't have to ask the user to reload the page as this won't change anything.